-The Royal Palace, Mandalay
+The Royal Palace in Mandalay

 The British forces were marching into Mandalay with very little opposition.
-Their plan to take over the country was succeeding – but capturing the Royal Palace in the centre of the city, was going to be an important symbolic victory.
+Their plan to take over the country was succeeding – but capturing the Royal Palace of Mandalay in the centre of the city, was going to be an important symbolic victory.

 The story goes that when the British soldiers pulled out their guns, the king dropped down to his knees and begged for his life to be spared.
-His queen, however, walked own defiantly towards the steamer on the mighty Irrawaddy.
+His queen, however, walked on her own defiantly towards the steamer on the mighty Irrawaddy.

 After the British invasion, the palace was used by the colonialists as a base for troops in Mandalay and many of the royal treasures were looted and sent back to London (many are still on display at the Victoria and Albert Museum).

 Every global aggressor eventually must face a rising challenger.
-And so it was that during the Second World War, Japanese forces captured the Royal Palace in Mandalay and used it as a supply depot for their expansions in the region.
+And so it was that during the Second World War, Japanese forces captured the Mandalay Palace and used it as a supply depot for their expansions in the region.

 Only one major wooden building survived – the Shwenandaw Monastery, which is built completely of teak and is decorated throughout with detailed and ornate carvings.